danwing/https-local-domains/draft-thomson-https-local-domains.md

 destination IP address are local ({{local}}) a unique name is formed internally in the client which partitions data for that origin.

+The client MAY/SHOULD inform the user the first time a server and its public key combination is trusted.

 ## Server Operation

 The server operates normally and is unaware of the client implementing